bozsahin/ccglab/README.md

 <ul>
 <li> The installer script works for Debian-based linuxes (ubuntu, debian etc.) and MacOS.
-<li> If you use Windows, install virtualbox, set an Ubuntu machine and follow the instructions above for install.
+<li> If you use Windows, install virtualbox, set an Ubuntu machine (easiest one) and follow the instructions above for install.
 <li> If you have another linux, just clone this repo, get <a href="http://web.science.mq.edu.au/~mjohnson/code/lalrparser.lisp">lalr</a>
 somewhere in your machine, and set and <code>export</code> the bash variables
 <ol>